GokulnathP/DevOps/git/Readme.md

     git status
 ```

-See the status of the local repository
+See the status of the local repository.

 ```git
     git add <file-name>
 ```

-Add a specific file to staging area
+Add a specific file to staging area.

 ```git
     git add .
 ```

-Add all modified and newly created files to staging area
+Add all modified and newly created files to staging area.

 ```git
     git commit -m "<Reason-for-commit>"
 ```

-Commit all files in staging area with the reason of what changes you did (In my words creating new layer)
+Commit all files in staging area with the reason of what changes you did (In my words creating new layer).

 ```git
     git commit - a -m "<Reason-for-commit>"